QuickStart Guide on pot¶

 # pot mount-in -p mypot-rw -f myfscomp -m /mnt

-This option will inform the framework to mount myfscomp in mypot-ro in read-only mode, while in mypot-rw that same myfscomp is mounted in read-write mode.
+myfscomp in mypot-ro in read-only mode, while in mypot-rw that same myfscomp is mounted in read-write mode.
+Network configuration¶

 During the creation phase, it's possible to specify which type of network our pot should use. pot supports three different type of network configurations: * inherit * alias (IPv4 or IPv6) n the host network interface * IPv4 address on the public internal virtual network * IPv4 address on a private internal virtual network